Applied Measurements Engineering

 Fundamental & underlying engineering principles governing the design and operation of effective automated systems are demonstrated experimentally.

 The result?
 Skilled people running more effective testing programs generating unambiguous data, lowered design verification risk and cost, and delighted customers.
-Attendees receive a workbook and the instructor’s book, Applied Measurements Engineering.
+Attendees receive course notes.

 What you will learn: